Anujarya300/react-pokemon/README.md

 2. FilterText- A stateless component
     * Render Typeahead filter

-3. PokemonListComponent-
+3. InfiniteScroll-
-    * Responsible for rendering Pokemons in a grid.
+    * Responsible for rendering Pokemons in a grid with infinite scrolling.
+    * Infinte scrolling for filter selected also.
 4. PokemonComponent-
     * Renders a single Pokemon view
 5. PokemonDetailComponent-